panda3d/panda3d-docs/source/tools/list-of-panda3d-executables.rst

 maya2egg5.exe         Converts files in the Maya 5 format to the .egg format.
 For more information see :ref:`converting-from-maya`. maya2egg6.exe         Converts files in the Maya 6 format to the .egg format.
 For more information see :ref:`converting-from-maya`. maya2egg65.exe        Converts files in the Maya 6.5 format to the .egg format.
 For more information see :ref:`converting-from-maya`. multify.exe           Stores and extracts files from a Panda MultiFile.
-Can also extract file in program using the ``VirtualFileSystem``(see API for usage).
+Can also extract file in program using the VirtualFileSystem (see API for usage).
 For more information see executable. pdecrypt.exe          Decompress a file compressed by pencrypt.
-See executable for more inforamtion. pencrypt.exe          Runs an encryption algorithm on the specified file.
+See executable for more information. pencrypt.exe          Runs an encryption algorithm on the specified file.
 The original file can only be recovered by using pdecrypt.
-See executable for more information. python.exe            Used to start Panda 3D.
+See executable for more information. python.exe            The Python interpreter.
 For more information see :ref:`starting-panda3d` pstats.exe            Panda’s built in performance tool.
 For more information see :ref:`measuring-performance-with-pstats` pview.exe             Used to view models in the .egg or .bam format without having to create a Panda program.
 For more information see :ref:`pview`. vrml2egg.exe          Converts files in the Virtual Reality Modeling Language format to the .egg format.
 For more information see :ref:`converting-from-other-formats`.